OFA-Sys/OFA/README.md

 <details>
     <summary><b>1.
 Prepare the Dataset & Checkpoints</b></summary>
     <p>
-        Download data (see <a href src='datasets.md'>datasets.md</a>) and models (see <a href src='checkpoints.md'>checkpoints.md</a>) and put them in the correct directory.
+        Download data (see <a href='datasets.md'>datasets.md</a>) and models (see <a href='checkpoints.md'>checkpoints.md</a>) and put them in the correct directory.
 The dataset zipfile <code>caption_data.zip</code> contains caption_stage1_train.tsv, caption_stage2_train.tsv, caption_val.tsv and caption_test.tsv.
 Each image corresponds to only 1 caption in <code>caption_stage1_train.tsv</code> and corresponds to multiple captions in other TSV files (about 5 captions per image).
 Each line of the dataset represents a caption sample with the following format.
-The information of uniq-id, image-id, caption, predicted object labels (taken from <a href src='https://github.com/pzzhang/VinVL'>VinVL</a>, not used), image base64 string are separated by tabs.
+The information of uniq-id, image-id, caption, predicted object labels (taken from <a href='https://github.com/pzzhang/VinVL'>VinVL</a>, not used), image base64 string are separated by tabs.
     </p>
 <pre>
 162365  12455   the sun sets over the trees beyond some docks.  sky&&water&&dock&&pole  /9j/4AAQSkZJ....UCP/2Q==